nareshkyady/microservices/README.md

    - http://localhost:5000/catalog/products

 # microservices part - 2
+goal v2.0:
-goal v2.0: achieve a basic microservice implementation in spring boot application
+  achieve a basic microservice implementation in spring boot application
-  - more details of this, is in goal v1.0 goal v2.1: integrate with spring boot actuator and micrometer to send data to prometheus and use grafana to generate graphs.
+    - more details of this, is in goal v1.0 goal v2.1: integrate with spring boot actuator and micrometer to send data to prometheus and use grafana to generate graphs. why?
-why: yesterday, i read this in some blog (a microservice must support visibility and transparency, indicators of its own state  and of system state, in a single plan of glass experience.
+    Yesterday, i read this in some blog (a microservice must support visibility and transparency, indicators of its own state  and of system state, in a single plan of glass experience.
     The dropwizard metrics library is one of the more popular approaches to capturing application metrics (gauges, meters, histograms, and counters).
     Spring boot's actuator module provides deep integration with the DropWizard Metrics library, and supports exposing health end points, environment information, endpoint mapping information, request logs, and more.
     Time-series databases like Hazelcast, StatsD, Graphite, InfluxDB, and OpenTSDB support the visualization and processing of metrics.
 DropWizard metrics and SpringBoot actuator can transparently export collected metrics to these time-series databases.)

   technology stack learnt
   - docker basics